Maggie L. Walker: Personal life

-On September 14, 1886, in Richmond, she married Armstead Walker Jr. (1860–1915), a brick contractor.
-They adopted a daughter, Polly Anderson, and had three sons: Russell Eccles Talmadge Walker born in 1890; Armstead Mitchell Walker born in 1893, but died seven months later; and Melvin DeWitt Walker who was born in 1897.
-The Walkers purchased a home in 1904 at 1101/2 East Leigh Street, within the African American Jackson Ward neighborhood of Richmond.
+On September 14, 1886, in Richmond, she married Armstead Walker Jr. (1860–1914), a brick contractor.
+She spoke of her views on marriage: "And since marriage is an equal partnership, I believe that the woman and the man are equal in power and should by consultation and agreement, mutually decide as to the conduct of the home and the government of the children"They adopted a daughter, Polly Anderson, and had three sons: Russell Eccles Talmadge Walker born in 1890; Armstead Mitchell Walker born in 1893, but died seven months later; and Melvin DeWitt Walker who was born in 1897.
+The Walkers purchased a home in 1904 at 1101/2 East Leigh Street, within the African-American Jackson Ward neighborhood of Richmond.
 It was enlarged over the years to accommodate their children's families.

+In 1907 Walker fell on her front steps, damaging nerves and tendons in her knees.
+She suffered severe pain as a result and spent much of her last decade at home.
+In 1928 she used a caned wheelchair, adding a hand-operated elevator to her home, and modifying a 1929 eight-seat Packard to fit the chair.